Distinguishing signatures of scalar leptoquarks at hadron and muon colliders: Conclusion

 \subsection{Acknowledgments}

 The authors thank Rahul Sinha for useful suggestions.
 P.B. and A.K. acknowledge SERB CORE Grant CRG/2018/004971 and MATRICS Grant MTR/2020/000668 for the financial support.
-The work of R.M. is partly supported by the Alexander von Humboldt Foundation and the University of Siegen under the Young Investigator Research Group (Nachwuchsforscherinnengruppe) grant.
+S.P. acknowledges the Council of Scientific and Industrial Research (CSIR), India for funding his research (File no: 09/1001(0082)/2020-EMR-I).
+A.K also acknowledges the partial support by MCIN/AEI/10.13039/501100011033 Grant No. PID2020-114473GB-I00, and Grant PROMETEO/2021/071 (Generalitat Valenciana).